ibexa/documentation-developer/docs/guide/persistence_cache.md

 ## Transparent cache

-With the persistence cache, just like with the HTTP cache, eZ Platform tries to follow principles of "Transparent caching", this can shortly be described as a cache which is invisible to the end user and to the admin/editors of eZ Platform where content is always returned "fresh".
+With the persistence cache, just like with the HTTP cache, eZ Platform tries to follow principles of "Transparent caching", this can shortly be described as a cache which is invisible to the end user (admin/editors) of eZ Platform where content is always returned "fresh".
 In other words, there should be no need to manually clear the cache like it was frequently the case with eZ Publish 4.x.
 This is possible thanks to an interface that follows CRUD *(Create Read Update Delete)* operations per domain.

 ## What is cached?